Verma-Ayush/ITEM_LIST/README.md

 ### `GET /reports?reportID=<commodity-reportID>`

-Provide the commodity reportID in query of the GET api request at `GET http://localhost:4000/reports?reportID=<commodity-reportID>` to receive the response with commodity data.
+Provide the commodity reportID in query of the GET api request at `http://localhost:4000/reports?reportID=<commodity-reportID>` to receive the response with commodity data.